jcinkdirectoryframework/atlas-directory/README.md

 For JCink forums, Atlas is installed across two templates:

-- **Member List Header** — Contains the Atlas wrapper, controls, and directory
+- Member List Header — Contains the Atlas wrapper, controls, and directory
-- **Member List Row** — Contains each member card
+- Member List Row — Contains each member card

-See the [JCink Installation Guide](docs/installation/jcink.html) for step-by-step instructions.
+See the JCink Installation Guide (docs/installation/jcink.html) for step-by-step instructions.

 ---